-- Spending longer than normal in the bathroom or toilet due to difficulties urinating. - Having frequent urinary, menstrual or stomach problems. - Avoiding physical exercise or missing PE. - Being repeatedly absent from school, or absent for a prolonged period. - Demonstrating increased emotional and psychological needs for example, withdrawal or depression, or significant change in behaviour. - Being reluctant to undergo any medical examinations. - Asking for help, but not being explicit about the problem. - Talking about pain or discomfort between her legs.
+- A student confiding in a professional that FGM has taken place. - A mother/family member disclosing that FGM has been carried out. - A family/student already being known to social services in relation to other safeguarding issues. - A girl: - Having difficulty walking, sitting, or standing, or looking uncomfortable. - Finding it hard to sit still for long periods of time (where this was not a problem previously.) - Spending longer than normal in the bathroom or toilet due to difficulties urinating. - Having frequent urinary, menstrual or stomach problems. - Avoiding physical exercise or missing PE. - Being repeatedly absent from school or absent for a prolonged period. - Demonstrating increased emotional and psychological needs for example, withdrawal or depression, or significant change in behaviour. - Being reluctant to undergo any medical examinations. - Asking for help, but not being explicit about the problem. - Talking about pain or discomfort between her legs.

-Potential signs that a pupil may be at risk of FGM include:
+Potential signs that a student may be at risk of FGM include:

-- The girl's family having a history of practising FGM (this is the biggest risk factor to consider) - FGM being known to be practised in the girl's community or country of origin - A parent or family member expressing concern that FGM may be carried out - A family not engaging with professionals (health, education or other) or already being known to social care in relation to other safeguarding issues - A girl: - Having a mother, older sibling or cousin who has undergone FGM. - Having limited level of integration within UK society. - Confiding to a professional that she is to have a "special procedure" or to attend a special occasion to "become a woman". - Talking about a long holiday to her country of origin or another country where the practice is prevalent, or parents/carers stating that they or a relative will take the girl out of the country for a prolonged period. - Requesting help from a teacher or another adult because she is aware or suspects that she is at immediate risk of FGM. - Talking about FGM in conversation for example, a girl may tell other children about it (although it is important to consider the context of the discussion). - Being unexpectedly absent from school. - Having sections missing from her 'red book' (child health record) and/or attending a travel clinic or equivalent for vaccinations/anti-malarial medication.
+- The girl's family having a history of practicing FGM (this is the biggest risk factor to consider) - FGM being known to be practiced in the girl's community or country of origin. - A parent or family member expressing concern that FGM may be carried out. - A family not engaging with professionals (health, education or other) or already being known to social care in relation to other safeguarding issues. - A girl: - Having a mother, older sibling or cousin who has undergone FGM. - Having limited level of integration within UK society. - Confiding to a professional that she is to have a "special procedure" or to attend a special occasion to "become a woman". - Talking about a long holiday to her country of origin or another country where the practice is prevalent, or parents/carers stating that they or a relative will take the girl out of the country for a prolonged period. - Requesting help from a teacher or another adult because she is aware or suspects that she is at immediate risk of FGM. - Talking about FGM in conversation for example, a girl may tell other children about it (although it is important to consider the context of the discussion). - Being unexpectedly absent from school. - Having sections missing from her 'red book' (child health record) and/or attending a travel clinic or equivalent for vaccinations/anti-malarial medication.